dryark/ujson/readme.txt

-This "JSON" parser parses a subset of JSON.
+../readme.txtMicro "JSON" reader/writer.
+Parses a superset of JSON.

+Work in progress.

+The goal is to implement it in multiple languages doing it natively in each langauge.

+Currently there are differences in what is supported between the different language versions.

+TODO: Details exactly what is supported in each language.
+Tests could help with this.

 It parses "JSON" with the following features:
-* Double quoted string keys ( unquoted keys are not yet allowed )
+* Double quoted string keys
 * Double quoted string values
 * Unquoted string keys
-* Single quoted string keys ( only in C )
+* Single quoted string keys
 * Inset hashes
 * C styles comments ( both //comment and /*comment*/ )
-* Escaped double quotes within keys ( only in C )
+* Escaped double quotes within keys
+* Escaped extended values \XXXX
 * Arrays
 * N-digit positive and negative integers
 * Booleans ( true/false )
 * null

-The following JSON features are not supported currently:
-* Numbers with . or exponents
-* Escaped double quotes within values

 The following additional "features" exist:
 * Commas between things can be added or left out; they have no effect